 But it’s important to remember that whilst you can invest in all the innovative cyber security technology you like, if you’re not also focusing your efforts on your own people, the investment is effectively redundant.

+, usually down to simple lack of awareness rather than any kind of malicious intent.
+A cyber-attack or data breach can be caused by anything from employees accidentally sending sensitive information to the wrong email, losing their company smartphone, using default passwords or clicking on a malicious link.
+While human error is sometimes unavoidable, better awareness and education amongst employees can play a huge part in minimising risk and making you better prepared to detect and respond to an attack, if the worst does happen.
 Yet despite its importance, the role of employees is frequently overlooked, with the government’s recent data breaches survey finding that less than one in five businesses have given staff cyber security training in the last 12 months. .So how can you make sure your staff are a cyber security asset, rather than part of the problem?
 Here’s a few key steps you can take.
 Implement a cyber security policy

 Start by developing a cyber security policy, written in plain English, outlining key processes and procedures, what staff should and shouldn’t do, and what could happen if the guidelines aren’t followed.
 The exact issues covered will vary from business to business but potential topics are likely to include: •Guidance on handling sensitive information

 •Stipulations regarding password security

 •A policy covering remote working and the use of personal devices

 •How to look out for, report and respond to a security issue – including a 24/7 number to call

 •Required checks on suppliers to ensure they are complying with security best practice Ask all employees to read and sign the policy, to show they understand their responsibilities.
 It should also be available and accessible on an ongoing basis and make sure it’s updated regularly, to allow for changes in the business and new threats on the horizon.
 Read more about securing data: Regular training and communication